RomainDeg/JavaCallStackExtractor/utils/tutorials/config.md

 - className :  the name of the class where the method is situated
 - methodName : the name of the method
 - methodArguments : name of all arguments type of the method in the declaration order
+#### <b>!not implemented yet</b>
+- repBefore : the number of time you want to ignore the breakpoint before actually stopping
+- repetition <b>!not implemented yet</b>: the number of time you want to stop on the breakpoint

 ### sourceMethod
 This variable correspond to the name of the method starting the thread (generally it will be the main)